rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 * Germane cognitive load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 Schema is a pattern of thought or behavior that organizes categories of information and the relationships among them.
 Psychologist also use the term
 _"chunk"_ (pattern or concept with coarser granularity) and schema construction is the process of creating these chunks in memory.
-Thinking about code, this roughly translates to using _types_,  _abstractions_, higher level concepts.
+Thinking about code, this roughly translates to using _abstractions_, higher level concepts, types, programming principles.
 An _OO_ programmer may try to establish intuitive object hierarchies to model the business domain, an FP-ier will may use denotational[^denotational] approach, look how things compose (category theory), design DSLs, blue-print the design using types.

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._

-It is important to notice that the information presentation in a code facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
+I need to emphasize that the _information presentation_ which is being considered facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
 Knowledge of these concepts is a prerequisite.
 Prerequisites are an important caveat and one that ends but being contentious.

 _side_note_start
 **Time for first reality check.** Working on a project code will reinforce knowledge of the abstractions (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning programming concepts ideally needs to happen outside of project work.
 In reality, there is no time for this.
-Also, abstraction that can be used in the program is limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
+Also, abstractions that can be used in the program are limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
 Developer backgrounds and what is supported in the PL vary a great deal.
 _side_note_end